marcelodive/whatsapp-carona/README.md

 ## TODO

-- Generalize the application, removing references like JVV, etc.
+- Generalize the application, removing references like JVV, GC, etc.
 - Allow data updates.
 - Provide an option to accept only users from group X or Y.
+- Offer calculation based on gasoline and distance.

 ---